clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 > OCaml, rather than trying to build on the Osiris work that you cite,
 > by adding support to concurrency there?

 One aspect to keep in mind is that the present submission represents several years of work.
-To understand this design choice, one cannot compare Zoo to the current state of Osiris as presented at ICFP'25, but rather to the state in which Osiris was a couple years ago.
+To understand this design choice, one cannot compare Zoo to the current state of Osiris as presented at ICFP'25, but rather one should think of the state in which Osiris was a couple years ago.

 TODO say more.

 > Doesn't the restriction to a SC memory model undermine the validity of
 > the verification of the data-structures from Saturn, Eio, Picos you
 > present in Section 10?

->
+Yes, it does, as we discuss in Section 3.5 (lines 373-385).
+In particular we wrote:

+> Other algorithms do contain data races, and our formal correctness
+> result must be taken with the caveat that it does not describe all
+> observable behaviors in the actual OCaml program.

+To our defense, the majority of published or in-progress work on verification of concurrent programs (including in OCaml) makes similar sequential-consistency assumptions.

+Note that the recommended style for concurrent OCaml programs is to only use non-atomic locations for well-synchronized accesses (when we have unique ownership), and use the `Atomic` module (and now our atomic record fields) for all potentially-racy concurrent accesses.
+(This is encouraged in particular by the ThreadSanitizer (TSan) instrumentation for OCaml, which currently warns on all non-atomic races, with no way to disable them for races that are believed to be benign.)
+Given that `Atomic` enforces a sequentially-consistent semantics, it may seem reasonable to assume that programs that respect this discipline only exhibit SC behaviors.
+Unfortunately the specialized libraries that we looked at, written by domain experts, do live dangerously and creatively combine atomic accesses with non-atomic accesses on different locations, making low-level assumptions about the semantics of memory fences generated by the compiler.
+This aspect of their work would certainly also benefit from a formalization effort.

+(We also believe that it would be cleaner to add a notion of relaxed memory accesses to the OCaml memory model, rather than (ab)use non-atomic locations for benign races, if only to silence the TSan instrumentation.
+It is however non-trivial to extend the OCaml memory model with relaxed reads, and some of the OCaml maintainers are firmly opposed to making the memory model more complex.)

 > ---
 >
 > L702:  shouldn't the "close ()" instead be "Unix.close fd" ?

->
+Indeed, this is a typo/confusion we introduced at the last minute, while editing the code to save some vertical space...

 > **Editorial Comments**
 >
 > L383:  verfication